mainak33/MessagingChallenge/Readme.md

 /usr/src/MessagingChallenge/build # cd test && ./runMessagingTests
 ```

-The expected output of this the tests is:
+The expected output of the natively run test framework is:

 ```console
 --- Testing Start ---